Back to Top

 Biological and Computational Mathematics

-With a Master of Science in Biological and Computational Mathematics, you’ll be equipped to apply a variety of methods to construct mathematical models that can solve real-world problems in a wide range of different environments.
+With a Master of Science in Biological and Computational Mathematics, you’ll learn to apply a variety of methods to construct mathematical models, and you will learn how to solve real-world problems.

-A master’s in Biological and Computational Math prepares graduates for jobs in industry — especially in the biological and health sciences — or to enter doctorate programs in Applied Mathematics.
+A master of science in Biological and Computational Math prepares graduates for jobs in industry — especially in the biological and health sciences — or to enter Ph.D. programs in Applied Mathematics.

-By choosing to earn your Master of Science in Biological and Computational Mathematics from Augusta University’s College of Science and Mathematics, you’ll enter a flexible program of study with accessible faculty, applied research opportunities, and you will be eligible for an assistantship.
+By choosing to earn your Master of Science in Biological and Computational Mathematics from Augusta University’s College of Science and Mathematics, you’ll enter a flexible program of study with accessible faculty, research opportunities, and you will be eligible for an assistantship.
 Assistantships include a stipend and a tuition waiver.
+Select students in the second year of the program may be eligible to teach introductory classes as part of their assistantship duties – students who teach receive an increase in their stipend.

 Biological and Computational Mathematics is for you if you consider yourself